 Regarding pace, it’s nice to pull standard spinners at that 1 – 1.5 mph GPS speed, but it’s even nicer to pull polycarbonate “butterfly” style blades at whatever speed you’d like.
 I’m often glued to the electronics, pulling along at a decent pace, then see a glob of fish to slow down on.
 If dropping it in their face isn’t getting the job done, I’ll actually try picking up the pace to see if faster doesn’t create some more urgency and elicit reaction strikes.

 In smaller natural lakes with all kinds of weed growth, I just try to use a heavier style bullet-nose weight and stick to the outside edge.
 Here, you’ll find all kinds of roaming predators, some of the biggest panfish in the lake, and all kinds of species you may have never thought would eat a spinner.
-So get a cooler to keep those crawlers cold, employ as many lines as you can to go through various colors, sizes, baits, and styles, while sticking to the outside edge of a break or weedline.
-Fishing doesn’t have to be complicated this time of year, and sometimes just getting bit by anything is the order of the day.
+So get a cooler to keep those crawlers cold, and employ as many lines as you can to go through various colors, sizes, baits, and styles while sticking to the outside edge of a break or weedline.
+Fishing doesn’t have to be complicated during the dog-days of summer, and sometimes just getting bit by anything is the order of the day.